 Those who have been victimized by psychopaths understand how deceptively convincing the Aunt Bee act really is.

-The psychopath has two personalities.
+Again, psychopaths have two personalities.
 One is cold, calculating, glib and superficial.
-He pretends to be warm, kind, and considerate.
+They pretend to be warm, kind, and considerate.
 One is real.
 The other is an act.

-Those who don't know the Francis side of a psychopath are easily fooled by his Aunt Bee persona.
+Those who don't know the Francis side of psychopaths are easily fooled by their Aunt Bee personas.
 That's by design.

 Psychopaths are not crazy.
 They are not delusional.
 They are in full contact with reality.
 The exception is their delusional self-perception.
 Psychopaths tend to overestimate their intelligence, social skills, artistic abilities, etc.